-Your bicycling season doesn’t have to end with the arrival of winter weather.
+Your bicycling season doesn’t have to end when temperatures drop.
 Be fully prepared with these cold weather riding tips:

 The right kind of clothing is important

-Keep in mind: your extremities, like your hands, are the first parts of your body to get cold.
+Keep in mind that your extremities, like your hands, are the first parts of your body to get cold.
 Lined, windproof gloves designed for cycling really make a difference.

 Hydration is just as important during the cold months